 Some of the questions in the Verbal Reasoning section of the UKCAT evaluate critical reasoning skills.
 For such items, it is necessary to arrive at a conclusion based on the provided information.

 In the test, there are two question types:

 You will be provided with passages which you will need to read carefully.
 After each passage, you will be presented with an item related to the passage, such as an incomplete statement or a question, each with four possible answers.
 You are to choose the best response (only one answer may be selected).

 Each item may address a specific subject that was introduced in the passage.
 Alternatively, it may pose a question in a variety of phrasings:

 Your answer must be based on the provided information rather than on your previous assumptions and general knowledge.

-The Verbal Reasoning section is comprised of 11 text passages, each followed by four questions, making a total of 44 questions.
-You will have 21 minutes to complete this section (plus one minute for instructions).
+The UKCAT Verbal Reasoning section is comprised of 11 text passages, each followed by four questions, making a total of 44 questions.
+You have 21 minutes to complete this section (plus one minute for instructions).